Do you know what the basis of an electric device is?

 - You can check the quality of soldering.
 Sometimes, soldering is a cold solder connection.
 Most of the time, you cannot identify it visually.
 Such soldering appears connected, but in reality, they are not.

 - Sometimes, there are broken wires within the circuit.
 You can check the wire connection with the continuity test.
 This is especially important for power cords and headphone wires.
 These wires appear normal from the outside, but there can be some damage in reality.

-- Also identify any damaged component within the circuit.
+- Also, identify any damaged components within the circuit.

 - Do this test to know if two points have a connection in them or not, as in PCB.